The Black Crowes

 References

-2. Guitar Player โ€“ Rich Robinson on the Toxic Dynamic โ€” Rich Robinson's candid account of the dysfunction that plagued the band
+2. Guitar Player โ€“ Rich Robinson on the Toxic Dynamic โ€” Rich Robinson on the band strained dynamic

-3. Loudwire โ€“ Chris Robinson Interview โ€” Chris Robinson on the current state of the band and the album being 'feral'
+3. Loudwire โ€“ Chris Robinson Interview on A Pound of Feathers โ€” Chris Robinson interview on the new album

-4. Loudwire โ€“ Rich Robinson Interview โ€” Rich Robinson on the rapid recording process and the band's transformed dynamic
+4. Loudwire โ€“ Rich Robinson Interview on A Pound of Feathers โ€” Rich Robinson interview on the new album

-5. Live for Live Music โ€“ Rock Hall of Fame 2026 Nominees โ€” The Black Crowes' second consecutive Rock Hall nomination
+5. Live for Live Music โ€“ Rock Hall of Fame 2026 Nominees โ€” Rock Hall of Fame nominations context

 Discography